Kevin Murphy, MD

 Stereotactic Radiosurgery (Brain)

-Born and raised in San Diego, California, Dr. Murphy graduated from Notre Dame in 1989 with a BS in Biological Sciences and a second major in Philosophy.
+Board-certified radiation oncologist Kevin T. Murphy, MD was born and raised in San Diego, California.
+Dr. Murphy graduated from Notre Dame in 1989 with a BS in Biological Sciences and a second major in Philosophy.
 Following graduation, Dr. Murphy served in the United States Navy as an Engineering Officer aboard the aircraft carrier USS Ranger.
-He then received his MS in Neurophysiology from Purdue University and his MD from the University of Chicago’s Pritzker School of Medicine.
+He then received his MS in Neurophysiology from Purdue University and his MD from the University of Chicago's Pritzker School of Medicine.